A candidate must receive a total of 270 electoral votes to win a presidential election.

 a group that influences the course of action government takes by electing a candidate for office

-the political party that favors a government based on equal representation for the majority of the people
+the political party that favors more progressive ideas, equal representation for the majority of the people, more government support, and higher taxes

 people who share a common goal and help persuade legislation to pass certain laws